Allied Domecq

-Allied Domecq PLC was an international company, headquartered in Bristol, United Kingdom, that operated spirits, wine, and quick service restaurant businesses.
-It was once a FTSE 100 Index constituent but has been acquired by Pernod Ricard.
-They had one distillery in India.
+Allied Domecq PLC was a multinational company, headquartered in Bristol, United Kingdom, that operated spirits, wine, and quick service restaurant businesses.

+It was once a FTSE 100 Index constituent and the world's second-largest spirits group but has been acquired by Pernod Ricard.

 History

 Allied Domecq was the result of a 1994 merger between Allied Lyons and Pedro Domecq S.A.
 Allied Lyons itself was the result of a 1978 merger between Allied Breweries and the food and catering group J. Lyons and Co.
+In 1999 the 3,500 strong pub division was sold to Burton-based Punch Taverns for £3bn after a bidding war with Whitbread.

 In early 2005, a takeover bid for the company was launched by French-based rival Pernod Ricard S.A.
 Pernod Ricard successfully completed acquisition on 26 July 2005 and sold off the overlapping spirits brands to U.S.-based competitor Fortune Brands and British-based multinational Diageo.
 On 12 December 2005, Pernod Ricard announced that it had agreed to sell the restaurant businesses (Dunkin' Brands) to a consortium of three US private equity firms (Thomas H. Lee Partners, the Carlyle Group and Bain Capital LLP) for $2.43 billion.
 The closing of the sale occurred on 1 March 2006.

-Portfolio at time of takeover
+Distilleries

+Many malt distilleries were operated by Allied Domecq and former company Allied Lyons.
+Some are still open under new owners:

+Brands

-Allied Domecq's spirits division operated a combination of nine core global brands, plus a selection of local market leaders.
-Their product portfolio included:
+Allied Domecq's operated a combination of nine core global brands, plus a selection of local market leaders.